 How to file your income tax

-To file your tax return, please log into myTax Portal using your SingPass.
+To file your tax return, log into myTax Portal using Singpass.
 You can do so either on your desktop or on your mobile phone.
-You will need SingPass 2FA to login to myTax Portal.
+You will need Singpass 2FA to login to myTax Portal.

 There are 5 parts to filing your income tax.

 Declare your income.
 This includes employment income, trade, business, profession or vocation income, rental income and any other income.
 If your employer is participating in the Auto-Inclusion Scheme (AIS) for Employment Income, you do not need to declare your employment income information, and this information will be pre-filled in the form.

 However, if your employer is not participating in the AIS, you would have received a IR8A form from your employer and you will have to input details such as your income and bonuses.
 You should also have records of your income on hand to help you accurately declare it in your tax return.

 This section refers to expenses incurred while earning your income.
 This could include employment expenses, business expenses and other expenses.